Lanreotide (Somatuline® Depot)

 About This Drug

 Lanreotide is used to treat cancer.
-It is given as an injection into a muscle (intramuscularly).
+It is given an injection under the skin (subcutaneously), usually in the buttock area.

 - Pain in the abdomen

 - High blood pressure